-The beneficiaries shall deliver to the EUSPA the fully functional demonstration kit [D-12] (signing - at the time of delivery of the demonstration kit - a Free of charge right of use Agreement for a 5 years duration - see Template under Annex VIII), along with permissions and licences for the uses defined in the draft Grant Agreement (Article I.10), and any related documentation needed to use the toolkit properly, and shall also train EUSPA staff in order to make the EUSPA able to reproduce the demo after the completion of the project at EUSPA or other EU institutions, bodies or agencies' premises.
+The beneficiaries shall develop and deliver to EUSPA a demonstration kit representative of the receiver, unit, platform, chipset, etc, referred to under point (7) above, (signing - at the time of delivery of the demonstration kit - a 'Free of charge right of use Agreement' for a 5 years duration - see Template under Annex VIII), along with permissions and licences for the uses defined in the draft Grant Agreement (Article I.10), and any related documentation, and shall also train EUSPA staff (deliverable number 9) in order to make EUSPA able to reproduce the demonstration after the completion of the project at EUSPA or other EU institutions, bodies or agencies' premises.

-EUSPA reserves the right to timely inform (e.g. at the Final Review (FR) meeting) the beneficiary about the place of delivery of the deliverable number 12 (either the EUSPA or other EU institutions).
+EUSPA reserves the right to timely inform (e.g. at the Final review meeting) the beneficiary about the place of delivery of the deliverable number (9) (either EUSPA or other EU institutions).